-SBA begins issuing loan necessity questionnaires for both non-profit and for-profit PPP Borrowers
+SBA issuing loan necessity questionnaires for both non-profit and for-profit PPP borrowers

 - Specifics on how the operations were altered

 - Cash outlays required to adhere to the orders

 - Reasons why the borrower voluntarily ceased or reduced operations

 1. Amount of cash and cash equivalents as of the last day of the calendar quarter immediately following the borrower’s PPP loan application